 This is probably the biggest productivity myth and most limiting belief I’ve ever heard.

 Productivity is not a unicorn.
 It’s not a hidden talent or a gift only given to certain people.
-And it’s certainly not a superpower.
+And it’s definitely not a superpower.
 Productivity is possible anytime, anywhere, and for anyone.
 (Yes, even for you.)
 It can be learned.
 It can be taught.
 I can teach you.
 So stick around 😉

 Which of these productivity myths have been holding you back?
 This is a no-judgment zone.
 Don’t be afraid to be honest with me or yourself.
 Admitting it is the first step to taking back control of and blasting the roof off your personal productivity!!

 Disclaimer: This post contains affiliate links.
 All opinions are my own.
 I only share about the products and services I personally use and love most and think you will, too!!